Chongo by the power

 I feel this, this little mourning for the past, and I wonder if ultimately that’s why those who loved this place so much eventually stay away?

 I hesitated, saw my loss in his, but stole myself and went to sit with this great man.

-As I stepped out of the door, down the stairs past people waiting for the bus to Merced, I wondered if like me Chongo had realised long ago, a old hand to a transitory world, that you could only return here if you embraced now and tomorrow, not then and yesterday.
-He was a hunter gatherer of the greatest skill, his searching not just for the grubs and roots of the cafeteria left overs, but of the rich picking of time spent sharing stories and ideas with fellow-travellers as sustaining as a child who’s eyes were bigger than their bellies breakfast.
+As I stepped out of the door, down the stairs past people waiting for the bus to Merced, I wondered if like me Chongo had realised long ago, an old hand to a transitory world, that you could only return here if you embraced now and tomorrow, not then and yesterday.
+He was a hunter-gatherer of the greatest skill, his searching not just for the grubs and roots of the cafeteria leftovers, but of the rich picking of time spent sharing stories and ideas with fellow-travellers as sustaining as a child whose eyes were bigger than their bellies breakfast.

-But as I past by the window, squirrels darting amongst the picnic tables in search of crumbs, and looked in at him one last time, silent, stone like, brave in this new world, I saw he face flicker and light up, but not for this stale diner, but as a bunch of fresh young climbers, Adam Ondra amongst them, sat down around him, holding out hands to shake to this invisible man, guardian and gatekeeper, sat on his thrown, rich as any king, sat where he knew the moths fluttered close, canny as ever, like any great forager, by the power.
+But as I passed by the window, squirrels darting amongst the picnic tables in search of crumbs, and looked in at him one last time, silent, stone-like, brave in this new world, I saw his face flicker and light up, but not for this stale diner, but as a bunch of fresh young climbers, Adam Ondra amongst them, sat down around him, holding out hands to shake to this invisible man, guardian and gatekeeper, sat on his thrown, rich as any king, sat where he knew the moths fluttered close, canny as ever, like any great forager, by the power.